tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/ServiceNow/overview.md

 To add the ServiceNow plug-in steps to processes, click **ITSM Process > ServiceNow** in the step palette of the process editor.

+Follow this link to learn how to generate the Client-ID and Client-Secret for authenticating the plugin using Oauth 2.0

 ### Compatibility

 This plug-in requires version 6.0 or later of IBM UrbanCode Deploy.